harrisonzm/prueba-tecnica-dinara-/README.md

-# prueba-tecnica-dinara-
+# estudent_management_system
-this is an students management system where you can register new students, courses and enroll students in them as well
+this app is intented to be used by a secretary to manage, update and retrieve information about students and courses